 From Chilham in Kent:

 His moustache!
 From nearby Bakewell, with a grateful maiden in the background:

 From Rochester Cathedral:

 And this rather terrifying St George is from All Saints', Maldon, in Essex:

 He's part of a tremendous window commemorating the links between Maldon and Malden, Massachusetts, and its connections with the family of George Washington.
 It includes scenes from American history, flags of both countries, an American eagle, lots of heraldry, and Joan of Arc.

 St George is everywhere at Maldon; this is from that church too:

 And here he is again, with other soldier saints:

 I was at Maldon not because of St George or George Washington, but for the sake of Byrhtnoth and the other men of Essex killed in 991 at the Battle of Maldon, the subject of one of the greatest Old English poems.
 Here's Byrhtnoth on the outside of the church:

-Byrhtnoth, who in the poem declares his intention to fight against the Vikings to defend eþel þysne, æþelredes eard, ealdres mines, folc and foldan, 'this homeland, the country of Æthelred my lord, its people and land', was an early patriot of sorts, but he would not have called on St George to aid him in battle; probably he and his followers, as loyal men of East Anglia, would have prayed to St Edmund the Martyr, who had himself been killed by a Viking army about a hundred years previously.
+Byrhtnoth, who in the poem declares his intention to fight against the Vikings to defend eþel þysne, æþelredes eard, ealdres mines, folc and foldan, 'this homeland, the country of Æthelred my lord, its people and land', was an early patriot of sorts, but he would not have called on St George to aid him in battle; probably he and his followers, as loyal men of East Anglia, would have prayed to St Edmund, who had himself been killed by a Viking army about a hundred years previously.
 The unwarlike King Æthelred, for whose land Byrhtnoth died, was himself to die on St George's Day 1016.
 He was succeeded by his son, also named Edmund - another very valiant fighter against Vikings, if an equally unsuccessful one.